-If your asthma is under control you should be able to do a parachute jump, however we ask that you get a BPA Fitness form signed and stamped by your doctor and bring this along with you on the day.
+If your asthma is under control you should be able to do a parachute jump, however, we ask that you get a British Skydiving Fitness form signed and stamped by your doctor and bring this along with you on the day.

 You can take your normal medication before and after the jump.
 It is even possible to take your inhaler on to the aircraft within a pocket on your clothing.
 Please advise us when you book your skydive if you have asthma.